 Sometimes even the noblest ideas in sports have less than completely altruistic beginnings.
+In this case, we’ll take it.

 In 1994, new Giants owner Peter Magowan was getting ready to ask San Franciscans to build him a new ballpark.
 In and of itself, this wasn’t a huge story as pro sports owners spend roughly 95 percent of their waking hours attempting to convince cities to build them new stadiums.
 (The other five percent are devoted to persuading gullible sportswriters that they’re broke.)